-What to wear for Mother’s Day when you are a daughter in midlife can be a challenge.
-Read these tips to not upset Mom and to guarantee a pleasant day in every role.
+How to dress for Mother’s Day when you are a daughter in midlife can be a challenge.
+Read these tips on what to wear for Mother’s Day to not upset Mom, and to guarantee a pleasant day in every role.

 - Mother’s Day Background